-All tributaries in each network typically formed at the same elevation and incised the substrate parallel to, or oblique to, the topographic gradients to meet the main channel (Fig. 7, table 2 column 5).
+All tributaries in each network typically formed at the same elevation and incised the substrate parallel to, or oblique to, the topographic gradients to meet the main channel (Fig. 7, Table 2 column 5).
 Typically, the subglacial channel networks we observe consist of 10 to 17 tributaries oriented in the NE-SW direction.
-Within the same network tributary depth can vary between < 1 - 10 m.
-This differential incision is particularly evident in networks 1 and 2, although this property is noticeable in all networks within the resolution of this study (Fig. 8).
+Within the same network tributary depth can vary between < 1 and 10 m.
+This differential incision is particularly evident in SG 1 and 2, although this property is noticeable in all networks within the resolution of this study (Fig. 8).

-In general, tributaries display the same trapezoidal flat bottomed, steep sided shapes that are characteristic of the main channels, although cross sectional asymmetries appear here with more frequency than in the main stems.
-In particular, tributaries in network 3 are incised more deeply in the eastern side than the western side, allowing for shallow depressions to form along the steeper side (Fig. 7, right panel).
-Developed tributaries (at a distance of \sim 1km from their origin) are around \sim 10 m in depth, with a flat floor \sim 10 m across and steep sided walls up into the plateaus, as shown in the examples of fig. 7.
+In general, tributaries display the same trapezoidal flatbottomed, steep-sided shapes that are characteristic of the main channels, although cross-sectional asymmetries appear here with more frequency than in the main stems.
+In particular, tributaries in SG 3 are incised more deeply in the eastern side than the western side, allowing for shallow depressions to form along the steeper side (Fig. 8, left panel).
+Developed tributaries (at a distance of ~ 1 km from their origin) are around $\sim 10 \, \mathrm{m}$ in depth, with a flat floor $\sim 10 \, \mathrm{m}$ across and steep-sided walls up into the plateaus, as shown in the examples of Fig. 6.
 Longitudinal profiles of tributaries are complex and vary across the different networks (Fig. 3).
-Tributaries in networks 1 and 4 grade into the main channel continuously, whereas in networks 2 and 3 some confluences present hanging valleys followed by shallow potholes in the junctions between smaller and larger tributaries (see an example in fig. 8 (c)).
-Profile curvature is variable even within the same network: channels j202, j232, j261, j262, j265 display concave profiles, whereas channels j231,
+Tributaries in SG 1 and 4 grade into the main channel continuously, whereas in SG 2 and 3 some confluences present hanging valleys followed by shallow potholes in the junctions between smaller and larger tributaries (see an example in Fig. 9c).
+Profile curvature is variable even within the same network: channels j202, j232, j261, j262, j265 display concave profiles, whereas channels j231, j234, j251, j263, and j264 display convex profiles.
+Shallow potholes (~ 1 m deep) filled with water or snow are a common sight across all networks, as detailed later.